bloominstituteoftechnology/CS-Build-Week-2/README.md

 # Lambda Coins

+Once you acquire your true name, you are eligible to complete the Turtle Programming Interview Challenge with your TL.
+Once you have demonstrated a correct solution, you will be rewarded with an important clue to the mining location.
+Schedule this with your TL as soon as you reach this point.

-Once you acquire your true name, you may mine for Lambda Coins using the following API endpoints:
+You may mine for Lambda Coins using the following API endpoints:

 ## Mine